-If a course can be taken for points multiple times according to its course description, then the points of the course will count as accepted points and the grades will be factored into the GPA calculation in any assessment for satisfactory academic progress.
+If a course can be taken for points multiple times according to its course description, then the points of the course will count as accepted points in the pace of completion assessment and the grades will be factored into the GPA calculation in any assessment for satisfactory academic progress.

-If a student passes a previously failed course, then the course will count toward attempted points and both grades will be factored into the GPA calculation in any assessment for satisfactory academic progress.
+If a student passes a previously failed course, then the course will count toward attempted points in the pace of completion assessment and both grades will be factored into the GPA calculation in any assessment for satisfactory academic progress.

-If a student retakes a class that s/he previously passed, then the course will not count toward completed points, but will be counted towards attempted points.
+If a student retakes a class that they previously passed, then the course will not count toward completed points, but will be counted towards attempted points.
 The course grade will not be calculated into of the GPA in any assessment for satisfactory academic progress.
 An exception will be made when the repeated class is necessary for the student's major or concentration.
 In these cases, the points will count towards that students' full time status for the semester.